-Krista Gerstmar has a really interesting journey since graduating from CAT’s Veterinary Hospital Assistant program in 2020.
+Krista Gerstmar has had a really interesting journey since graduating from CAT’s Veterinary Hospital Assistant program in 2020.
 She talks about her work for the Turtle Valley Donkey Refuge Society, and her future plans.

 “I am from a small farm in Salmon Arm, BC.
 Growing up on a farm, as well as many extra-circular activities (the main one being 4-H), introduced me to life working with animals,” says Krista Gerstmar, graduate of CAT’s Veterinary Hospital Assistant program.

 “When I was getting close to graduating high-school, I began looking into how to further my knowledge of (and working with) animals.
 Doing my research on which program and school was the best choice for me, the VHA program at CAT was at the top of my list overall (ie: more involved, supportive environment, closer to home, etc).